xiix0/scam/README.md

-You will wish you hadn't.
+You will be aided greatly by a person whom you thought to be unimportant.